patrickromat/afwall-workprofile-script/README.md

 ## 📄 License

-This project is released into the public domain.
+This project is released under the MIT License.
 Use, modify, and distribute freely.

 ## 🙏 Acknowledgments